whujianglx/RegressionForMatrix/README.md

-this file is for build regression model
+this file is for building regression model